Udo Weilacher

-Dr. Udo Weilacher (born 1963 in Kaiserslautern) is a German landscape architect, author and Professor for Landscape Architecture.
+Udo Weilacher (born 1963 in Kaiserslautern) is a German landscape architect, author and Professor for Landscape Architecture.

 Biography

 Udo Weilacher was educated as a gardener in 1984.
 He studied landscape architecture at the Technical University of Munich-Weihenstephan and at the California State Polytechnic University, Pomona between 1986 and 1993.
 Since 1995, Weilacher has been an officially registered Garden- and Landscape Architect at the Chamber of Architecture in Germany.
 At the Technical University of Munich he received his diploma from the German landscape architect and professor Peter Latz.
-He worked with the renowned Swiss landscape architect Dieter Kienast as a scientific assistant and a lecturer at the University of Karlsruhe and the ETH Zürich, where he gained his distinguished doctorate (Dr. sc.
-ETH Zurich) in 2001.
+He worked with the renowned Swiss landscape architect Dieter Kienast as a scientific assistant and a lecturer at the University of Karlsruhe and the ETH Zurich.
+Weilacher began his doctoral research at ETH Zurich under Dieter Kienast.
+Following Kienast’s death in 1998, Arthur Rüegg became the principal examiner, with Peter Latz serving as co-examiner.
+The dissertation Visionary Gardens.
+Modern Landscapes by Ernst Cramer (1898–1980) was completed with distinction in 2001.

 In 2002 Weilacher became full professor for Landscape Architecture and Design at the Leibniz University Hannover and, in 2006-08, Dean of the Faculty of Architecture and Landscape Sciences.
-Since April 2009 Udo Weilacher has been a full professor for Landscape Architecture and Transformation at the Technische Universität München, Department of Architecture, TUM School of Engineering and Design.
+Since April 2009 Udo Weilacher has been a full professor for Landscape Architecture and Transformation at the Technical University of Munich, Department of Architecture, TUM School of Engineering and Design.

 Weilacher worked from 1998 to 2002 as a freelance journalist for NZZ FOLIO, the monthly magazine of the Neue Zürcher Zeitung.
-He does extensive research on the relationship between art and landscape, on the theory and history of contemporary landscape architecture, and on the transformation of former cultural landscapes, e.g. industrial landscapes in the Alps.
 He published his works internationally, is a member of international juries and scientific advisor in editorial boards of scientific magazines and research institutes.